Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Nebraska State Patrol has a concealed weapons page that explains the procedure for obtaining a concealed weapon permit.
 You must apply for a permit in person at your nearest Nebraska State Patrol Troop Area offices or at the Criminal Identification Division of the State Patrol.
 Please see the NSP website for a listing of addresses, phone numbers and hours to make application.

-Applications to obtain a handgun purchase permit must be filled out in person at the LSO Administrative Support Division service desk located on the first floor of the Hall of Justice between the hours of 8 a.m. to 4:30 p.m, Monday through Friday.
+Applications to obtain a handgun purchase permit can be found online or filled out in person at the Lancaster County Sheriff’s Office service desk located on the first floor of the Hall of Justice between the hours of 8:30 a.m. to 11:30 a.m, Monday through Friday.
 Background checks and processing times vary.
 Visit the Firearms Permit page for more information.

 Nebraska State Patrol3800 NW 12th Street Suite ALincoln, NE 68521Appointments Accepted Monday through Friday, 8:30 a.m. to 3:30 p.m.Phone: 402-479-4988